pyepics/epicsapps/doc/pvlogger.rst

 ====================================

-The Epics PV Logger collects timeseries of a set of PVs into plain text data files in a folder.
-This is intended for a modest number of PVs that are not the primary data being collected, for a limited time.
-This might be expressed as "around 100 PVs for a week", as is typical for a single experiment at a synchrotron beamline.
+The Epics PV Logger collects timeseries of a set of PVs into plain text data files in a folder, and displays these data back for exploratory analysis.
+This is intended for a modest number of PVs that are not the primary data being collected during an experiment, for a limited time.
+The typical use-case could be expressed as "around 100 PVs for a week", which is typical for a single experiment at a synchrotron beamline.

-For such an experiment, it is often useful to collect values like Storage Ring Current, room temperature, positions and temperature of beamline optics and components, and detector settings.
+For such experiments, it is often useful to collect values like Storage Ring Current, room temperature, positions and temperature of beamline optics and components, and detector settings from existing Epics PVs.
 This sort of *metadata* cold be put into every data fil.
 While some metadata surely belongs in each data file, items like temperature of an upstream mirror or values of beam position monitors are really not metadata about the individual data file.
-And, while there are several larger systems for archiving and retrieving PV variables for the whole facility or beamline, these are often meant to be global systems, and not about individual experiments, and are ofen not easily available after the experiment or away from the beamline.
+And, while there are several larger systems for archiving and retrieving PV variables for the whole facility or beamline, these are often meant to be facility-wide systems, and not about individual experiments.
+Such systems may not be easily available after the experiment or away from the beamline.

-We found that metadata stored in data file headers or large databases oten makes it hard to investigate how the values changed over the course of an experiment.
+We found that metadata stored in data file headers or large databases oten makes it hard to investigate how values changed over the course of an experiment.
 Sometimes, it would be nice to browse and compare a few Time Series plots for a handful of PVs and to compare those with timestamps of the primary data files.

-The PVLogger application aims to fill this gap and is designed to collect the meta-data you want during an experiment, and in a way that can be easily digested and investigated.
+The PVLogger application aims to fill this gap and is designed to collect the meta-data for a particular experiment in a way that can be easily digested and investigated during and after the experiment has ended.
+Another way of looking at it is that it expands the :ref:`stripchart` application to collect and view many PVs and preserve and organize the data for future use.

 The PVLogger application has two mode of operation: *collecting data* and *viewing data*.
 A command-line program run at the beamline will collect the data into a dedicated folder using a simple configuration file to control what data is collected.

-The PVLogger GUI application can read the data collected into such a folder and allow visualization of the logged data.
+The PVLogger GUI Application can read the data collected into such a folder and allow visualization of the logged data.
 While at the beamline, The PVLogger application can also be used to launch a :ref:`stripchart` application to plot a live view of the changing